 Adopted Static Runners

 Static runners adopted with

 waypoint runner adopt will

-store the runner token received by the server in their configured state
+store a runner token received by the server in their configured state

 Rejecting a runner does not invalidate its token.
 If a rejected runner is forgotten the previously rejected runner may reconnect to the server as long as its token is not expired.
 This runner will be able to accept jobs as if it were never rejected in the first place.

-Runner tokens are special tokens which can only be used by runners receiving
+Runner tokens are special tokens which can only be used by runners to recieve

 rejected through the